 Cook a Great Rib-Eye Steak Every Time!

-Grilling is great, but there are times when firing up the grill just isn't convenient to fire up the outdoor grill.
-Just because you're not firing up the grill doesn't mean that you can't cook a great tasting steak.
-You're just a few easy steps from searing a great tasty rib-eye seared in a pan.
-The steak will have a tasty crust with a pink and juicy center.
+Grilling is great, but there are times when it isn't convenient to fire up the outdoor grill.
+Just because you're not grilling outdoors doesn't mean that you can't cook up a great tasting steak.
+Just follow a few easy steps to sear a perfectly cooked rib-eye in a pan, complete with a tasty crust with a pink and juicy center.
 Then use all of those tasty brown bits left on the bottom of the pan to make a scrumptious sauce.
 So pick up a quality cut of meat and head into the kitchen.

-There are lots of cookbooks and online articles outlining the basic technique for cooking a great tasting rib-eye steak indoors: heat up a skillet, drop the steak into the pan to sear in the juices before finishing in the oven.
+There are lots of cookbooks and online articles outlining the basic technique for pan frying a great tasting rib-eye steak indoors: heat up a skillet, drop the steak into the pan to sear in the juices before finishing in the oven.
 What makes this a little different are the finishing steps for enjoying your steak: straight-up out of the pan, or add another layer of flavor with either a buttery jus or with a creamy cognac sauce.

 How to Pan Fry the Perfect Rib-Eye Steak